Bath Cabinet Makers: History

 Initially the company was named the Bath Cabinet Makers Guild.
 It was known as Bath Cabinet Makers when its first factory was built in 1895, on Bellots Road, Twerton, which was one of the largest and best equipped in the country.
 Bath Timber Supply Ltd and Bath Guild of Handicraft and Design were set up in the 1920s to support Bath Cabinet Makers.
-George Montague Elwood was responsible for many of the Art Nouveau pieces around 1899–1900, but most of Bath Cabinet Makers's furniture was designed by the Richter brothers, Charles Augustus (1867–1946), Herbert Davis (1874–1955) and their team.
+George Montague Elwood was responsible for many of the Art Nouveau pieces around 1899–1900, but most of Bath Cabinet Makers' furniture was designed by the Richter brothers, Charles Augustus (1867–1946), Herbert Davis (1874–1955) and their team.
 Charles Richter became president of the National Federation of Furniture Trades and was appointed to Lord Gorell's Commission on improving the standard of art in industry.
 In JC Rogers' Modern English Furniture (1930) he is one of forty-two designers listed beside the better-known Barnsleys and Edwin Lutyens.

 Bath Cabinet Makers owed its existence to a strike at F and A Norris Brothers' Bath's Albion Cabinet Works in December 1891.
 The following year, Charles Richter, an employee at Albion, launched the Bath and West Co-operative Cabinet Makers Ltd. The intention was determinedly idealistic; men needed jobs and the city provided enterprise.
 Shareholders were represented by a committee five members, one of whom was the influential Cedric Chivers from the bookbinding family.
 Richter was elected general manager the following month, and work began in rented accommodation.

 In 1892 the name was contracted to The Bath Cabinet Makers Ltd. The next year, Charles Richter walked out, objecting to the Shareholders' reluctance to expand.
 Two years later the Society called him back as managing director, with Herbert Davis Richter Head of the Design Department.
 Herbert Davis Richter's drawings were reproduced in all the relevant leading architectural journals.
 In 1895 the brothers collaborated with Messrs Silcock and Reay on the design of a distinctive new building.
 In 1900, the firm won five medals at the Paris World Exhibition.